Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-In the process of measurement, the entanglement of EPR pair is destroyed, therefore it should be noted here that for teleportation of another data qubit, another pair of EPR pair should be generated and distributed.
-Thus, it can be seen that quantum Entanglement is the key functionality of quantum internet, as it is fundamental pre-requisite for transmission of particle storing the qubit.
-It is vital to look at the technologies to generate and distribute the qubits which are discussed in \textbf{section III-B}.
+In the process of measurement, the entanglement of EPR pair is destroyed, therefore it should be noted here that for teleportation of another data qubit, another EPR pair should be generated and distributed.
+Thus, it can be seen that quantum entanglement is an important quantum effect, as it is fundamental pre-requisite for transmission of particle storing the qubit.
+It is vital to look at the technologies to generate and distribute the qubits, which are discussed in \textbf{Sec. \ref{sec: Sec.
+III-B}}.
 In view that Alice and Bob represent remote nodes, the entanglement generation taking place at one side must be complemented by way of the entanglement distribution capability, moving entangled qubit to the destination side.
 Considering this, it is highly likely for the adoption of photons as entanglement providers \cite{northup2014quantum}.
 The reason for this choice lays in the advantages offered by photons for entanglement distribution \cite{kwiat1995new}, along with least interaction with the environment, smooth control with basic optical components as well as high-speed low-loss transmission to far off nodes.